 The prosecution, spearheaded by Additional Public Prosecutor Atul Kumar Shrivastava, had submitted that while post-mortem opined the cause of death was poisoning, there were 15 ante mortem injuries of which were 12 hours to four days old and produced in a scuffle.

-Tharoor’s lawyer, Senior Advocate Vikas Pahwa, was yet to be established even though the police took a very “adventurous route” in its probe.
+Tharoor’s lawyer, Senior Advocate Vikas Pahwa, had rebutted this by stating that the cause of Pushkar’s death was yet to be established even though the police took a very “adventurous route” in its probe.

 Pahwa had argued that “there are rather reports which say it was neither homicide nor suicide.
 A psychological autopsy was conducted.
 They wanted to know the mental status of the victim.
 But till date they are not clear whether she committed suicide or it was a homicide”.

-The Delhi Police prosecutor had also told the court here that the SIT in the case because of the previous government at the time, stating that the CFSL report into her death was not right.
+The Delhi Police prosecutor had also told the court here that the SIT in the case had to approach the FBI because of the previous government at the time, stating that the CFSL report into her death was not right.
 Pahwa told the court that the prosecution has made “an irresponsible statement by claiming that the CFSL report was not right”.

 He told the court that “none of the labs in India say that Alprax was found.
 The FBI report stated that only traces were found because she was consuming one or two tablets… this theory is in the air.
 It is only a figment of imagination of the prosecutor.”